Symmetry as a shadow of topological order and a derivation of topological holographic principle: Introduction

 In this paper, we studied a duality between anomaly-free symmetry and anomalous symmetry.
-We obtain a new duality map between two equivalent symmetries: 1d $\Z_2\times \Z_2$ symmetry with the mixed anomaly and anomaly-free $\Z_4$ symmetry.
+We obtain new duality maps between many pairs of equivalent symmetries, such as 1d $\Z_2\times \Z_2$ symmetry with the mixed anomaly and anomaly-free $\Z_4$ symmetry (see Section \ref{eqsymm} for many more examples).

 Viewing symmetry as topological order in one higher dimension generalizes the fundamental concept of symmetry.
-It allows us to discover new type of non-invertible symmetries (also called algebraic (higher) symmetries)\cite{FSh0607247,DR10044725,CY180204445,TW191202817,KZ200514178} that are beyond group and higher group, as well as new type of symmetries that are neither anomalous nor anomaly-free.
+It allows us to describe new type of non-invertible symmetries (also called algebraic (higher) symmetries)\cite{FSh0607247,DR10044725,DR11070495,CY180204445,TW191202817,KZ200514178} that are beyond group and higher group, as well as new type of symmetries that are neither anomalous nor anomaly-free.
 But why do we want a more general notion of symmetry?

 We know that symmetry can emerge at low energies.
 So we hope our notion of symmetry can include all the possible emergent symmetry.
 It turns out that the low energy emergent symmetries can be the usual higher and/or anomalous symmetries.
 They can also be non-invertible symmetries.
 They can even be symmetries that are neither anomalous nor anomaly-free.
 Therefore, we need a most general and unified view of higher and/or anomalous symmetries and beyond, if we want to use emergent symmetry as a guide to systematically understand or even classify gapless states of matter.